What Language Do They Speak in Iceland

 Why Move to Iceland?

 The capital city of Iceland is Reykjavik.
-It is a serene and calm city that plays an important role in culture promotion.
-In 2008, Iceland have made a great promise that no one has expected.
+It is a serene and calm city that plays an important role in cultural promotion.
+In 2008, Iceland made a great promise that no one expected.
+It laid great restrictions on capital controls and made great capital reforms.
+The financial reforms made by the Icelandic government led the country toward a prosperous and bright future.

 The Icelandic Language